biancanev/CAP-project/helpful_attributes/help.md

  ```
  will produce:
  P
+ Congratulations, we can now put text on our websites!
 ### Links
 Another useful tag to know is the tag that creates links, the *a* tag.
 Standard syntax is:
 ```html